miwermi/mission-to-mars/README.md

 ## Project Overview

-Junior data Scientist Robin does free lance astronomy work and hopes to work for NASA someday.
+Junior data Scientist Robin does freelance astronomy work and hopes to work for NASA someday.
 She spends a lot of time reading web articles and is currently fascinated with Mars.
 For this project, I've helped Robin code a web scraper that puts together Mars data from several different sites:

 - MARS Planet Science (https://redplanetscience.com)
 - California Institute of Technology's Jet Propulsion Lab (https://spaceimages-mars.com)